lakash22/codeassessment/README.md

 Note -

-`*` Ignored 3 tests of password and email validations as my code doesnt handle those scenarios and bad data would enter the database
+`*` Ignored 3 tests of password and email validations as my code doesn't handle those scenarios and bad data could be inserted into the database

-`*` More test cases can be added to test SQl and JS injection when entering data in DB
+`*` More test cases can be added to test SQL and JS injection before inserting data in DB

 ## Assumptions

-`*` In the code, I have assumed that id that is getting generated in the table is the token for that user.
-Token should be generated gracefully using JSON Web tokens, OAuth tokens and they should have expiration period as well
+`*` In the code, I've made an assumption that the generated ID in the table serves as the token for the user.
+However, it would be more appropriate to generate tokens using secure methods such as JSON Web tokens or OAuth tokens, which also include an expiration period.

-`*` I have directly stored the password in database which is not a good practice.
-Passwords should be encrypted before storing it.
+`*` As for storing passwords in the database, I have directly stored them without encryption.
+It is important to note that this is not considered a best practice.
+Instead, passwords should be encrypted before being stored to enhance security and protect user information.

+`*` The application and database are not currently deployed or hosted in a cloud environment.
+Instead, the application is running locally using the built-in Tomcat server provided by Spring Boot.